 Building instructions

 - Cut the 2×4 lumber in strips to match up with the width of two deck planks lined up next to each other.
-These pieces will the bottom support pieces that keep the cat tunnels together.
+These pieces will be the bottom support pieces that keep the cat tunnels together.

 - I cut one of the deck planks in half, so I could stagger the pieces which ensures more stability.
 It’s not a must but certainly helps.

-- For my design I needed some extra pieces of wood to add to the tunnel surface because our walkway is on a steep incline/hill and I wanted the cats to have something to hold on too.
+- For my design, I needed some extra pieces of wood to add to the tunnel surface because our walkway is on a steep incline/hill and I wanted the cats to have something to hold on to.
 It’s more like a ladder going up the hill.
 I did not include this step in our regular tunnels along the fence.
 It is only necessary on an incline. (view photo)

 - Now it’s time to assemble the bottom part of the cat tunnels.
-Lay out the 2×4 pieces on the ground and add the planks on top.
+Layout the 2×4 pieces on the ground and add the planks on top.

 - Then pre-drill the holes where the planks attach to the 2x4s.
 This is very important because if you don’t pre-drill the holes the wood will crack. (view photo)